Optical Power Meter Kits

 Thorlabs offers recalibration services for our Thermal Power and Pyroelectric Energy Sensors.
 To ensure accurate measurements, we recommend recalibrating the sensors annually.
 Recalibration of a single-channel power and/or energy meter console or interface is included with the recalibration of a sensor at no additional cost.
 If you wish to calibrate one or more sensors with a dual-channel console, each sensor and console calibration service will need to be purchased individually.

 Please note that the CAL-THPY recalibration service cannot be used for our Thermal Position & Power Sensors; recalibration for these sensors can be requested by contacting Tech Support.
-The table to the upper right lists the sensors for which the CAL-THPY recalibration service is available.
+Table 317A lists the sensors for which the CAL-THPY recalibration service is available.

 Requesting a Calibration